Hawaii volcano eruption leaves residents wondering about fate of homes

 There were no easy answers amid the toxic stew of sulfur dioxide and lava ripping through the ground.
 Meanwhile, authorities urged patience.

 "Abide by the rules," said Hawaii County Deputy Fire Chief, Renwick Victorino.
-"If someone goes down, we got to go in, risk our lives.
+"If someone goes down, we've got to go in, risk our lives.
 We know it's a dangerous situation already.
 If you guys can help us out, please, please do."

 He added that it's not only the sulfur dioxide, which is life-threatening in high levels, but also the cracking and fissures.